The Thing with Feathers: The Surprising Lives of Birds and What They Reveal About Being Human

 - March 20, 2014

-A beguiling and sometimes touching book reveals that certain birds can use tools, make art, and feel hope.
+A beguiling, sometimes touching book that reveals certain avians can use tools, make art, and feel hope.

 Hope of finding roadkill propelled high schooler Noah Strycker down Oregon highways one summer month a decade ago.
 A birding prodigy, Strycker needed a fetid carcass to lure turkey vultures to his backyard for close observation and photographs.
 At last a car-crumpled deer, ripe enough to buzz with blowflies, appeared on the baking pavement.
 Aspirations satisfied, Strycker shoveled the corpse into his trunk and drove home happy, despite the stench, with his head out the window “like an excited puppy.”